HCHLyan/HCHLyan/README.md

 * JavaScript 🇯‌🇸‌
 * Java ♨️

-Learning Python is one of my main goals — I’m ready to fall in love with it. 🐍✨
+Learning Python is one of my main goals.
+I’m ready to fall in love with it. 🐍✨

 ### 🏛️ Interests